spetzel2020/quick-encounters/README.md

 1. Go to the "Add-on Modules" tab in Foundry Setup
 2. Click "Install Module" and paste this link: `https://raw.githubusercontent.com/opus1217/quick-encounters/master/module.json`
-3. Open your world and go to Settings>Manage Modules and enable Quick encounterScene
+3. Open your world and go to Settings>Manage Modules and enable Quick Encounters

 ## Using Quick Encounters
 1. Drag your Hostile tokens to the map and select them